Distance hiked: 10.5km

 There’s an interpretive sign located near the falls that provides some fun facts about the Pancake River.
 The Pancake River is one of many cold water streams that flow through the surrounding landscape towards Lake Superior.
 In the spring and fall, a number of different fish, such as rainbow trout, brook trout, pink salmon and chinook salmon spawn in the river.

 The path down to the falls was a bit steep in areas.
 When we reached the base of the falls, we took a break to rest, drink some water and eat an orange.

 The remainder of the path back to the trailhead was luxury in comparison to the mud “trail” we were on earlier.
 We followed the trail along the road, which was an actual legit gravel road, until the trail winds back through the dense forest.

 The path then crosses the road and winds back into the forest.
-And if you’re thinking you can just continue walking along the road, you can’t, because it’s washed out.
+And if you’re thinking you can just continue walking along the road, you can’t, because it’s washed out (we tried).
 Oh, and there was also a massive puddle (some may even call this a pond?) to cross over to get back onto the trail.

 From there the path leads back to the junction and is relatively flat all the way back to the parking lot.

 We finished up our hike just before 11a.m and headed back to the campground.